Anxiety Disorders Diagnosis and Treatment

 Social Anxiety Disorder

-Due to the persistent debilitating effects of social phobia, it affects an individual’s ability to work efficiently, learn, or develop close relationships with people.
+The persistent debilitating effects of social phobia negatively impact an individual’s ability to work efficiently, learn, or develop close relationships with others.
 According to the Anxiety and Depression Association of America, approximately fifteen million people have symptoms of social phobia.
 Doctors may recommend antidepressants for social anxiety disorder treatment.4

 Specific Phobias